unicef/publicgoods-toolkit/policy.md

   for a more detailed definition of controller and processor).
-In order to speed up the approval process and provide flexibility to change along with data protection laws and regulation, these terms are commonly put in a separate Data Protection Addendum, rather than in the main service agreement (see the [Procurement](procurement.md#procurement) module).
+In order to speed up the approval process and provide flexibility to change along with data protection laws and regulation, these terms are commonly put in a separate Data Protection Addendum (or Data Processing Agreement), rather than in the Master Service Agreement (see the [Procurement](procurement.md#procurement) module for more on Master Service Agreements).
   Key points in a data
-  protection addendum include requiring the vendor to adhere to security and privacy standard and to indemnify you for costs, damages and loss if the contract is breached.
-This [simple standardized contract checklist](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/accountability-and-governance/contracts) is useful.
+  protection addendum include requiring the vendor to adhere to security and privacy standards and to indemnify you for costs, damages and loss if the contract is breached.
+This [simple standardized contract checklist](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/accountability-and-governance/contracts) complements the [EU's checklist](https://gdpr.eu/checklist/).
 Pay particular attention to the requirement that the controller - likely you - must authorize the use of any subcontractors to the main processor that will handle personal data from the DPG.